-Tool Tool Function Capture Record audio, video input, audio, and still images on your system disk and import them into multimedia applications.
-Movie Maker Combine audio, video, and still images to create a movie you can play on your workstation.
+Tool Tool Function Capture Record audio, video input, audio, and still images on your system disk and import them into multimedia applications Movie Maker Combine audio, video, and still images to create a movie you can play on your workstation.
 Movie Player Play movies on your workstation using controls that allow you to play, stop, reverse, and fast forward.
 Sound Editor Record sound into and edit audio files.
 Sound Filer Play audio files on your system and convert audio files to different formats and sizes.
+CD Manager Play and record from a compact disc drive attached to your workstation SCSI port.
+DAT Manager Play and record to and from DAT tapes on a DAT drive attached to your workstation SCSI port

-Table 6-3 Digital Media Tools
+Table 6-3Digital Media Tools